kyong-dev/kyong-dev/README.md

 * Used to study and work in Melbourne, Australia.
 * Graduated Bachelor of Information Technology from Royal Melbourne Institute of Technology, Melbourne AU.
 * Worked as a software engineer in Busan, South Korea, leading a small software development team in e-commerce industry.
 * Currently developing a B2B app service for food distribution and ERP, a CRM service for meat processing companies, and an influencer advertising matching platform with a small but highly skilled and driven team.
-At the same time, personally running a small software development business with various industry partners.
 * At the same time, I run my own business that builds software for community support, exploring the intersection of technology and social impact.
 * building a service designed to accelerate brand growth by leveraging A/B testing and customer data analysis.
 * Specialized in Django, but I'm not limited to any platform.
 I love learning various skill sets.